Westmead Feelings Program 1: Facilitator Certification Course + Resources

 Participants will be able to:

-- demonstrate the capacity to use WFP 1, including all key resources, in order to teach children with ASD and mild ID the skills required for understanding emotions, problem solving, perspective taking and managing emotions
+- demonstrate the capacity to use WFP 1, including all key resources, to teach children with ASD and mild ID the skills required for understanding emotions, problem solving, perspective taking and managing emotions

 - demonstrate the capacity to use WFP 1 to teach parents and teachers of children with ASD and mild ID how to be ‘emotion coaches’, supporting skill development in understanding emotions, problem solving, perspective taking and managing emotions